 - American comedian and actor W.C.
 Fields died on the day he despised the most: Christmas Day.

 - Joseph Stalin terrorized Russia for decades.
-One morning when he couldn't breathe and was in desperate need for medical help, nobody dared to enter the room without his explicit permission...
+One morning he couldn't breathe and was in desperate need for medical help, but nobody dared to enter the room without his explicit permission...

 - During the American Civil War, General John Sedgwick was very dismissive of the Confederates' shooting skills.
 At one point during the Battle of Spotsylvania Court House (1864), he said: "They couldn't hit an elephant at this distance".
 He was shot seconds later, which is why we have a trope named after him.